takipi/heroku-buildpack-takipi/README.md

 # heroku-buildpack-takipi

-This buildpack is in addition to buildpack for JVM specific language needed to run your application.
+This buildpack need be in addition to buildpack for JVM specific language needed to run your application.
 We support the
 [Java](https://github.com/heroku/heroku-buildpack-java),
 [Scala](https://github.com/heroku/heroku-buildpack-scala), [Clojure](https://github.com/heroku/heroku-buildpack-clojure),